codeabovelab/haven-cli/README.rst

-dm-cli
+Haven CLI
 =========

-*A Haven command line program in Python.*
+A Haven command line program in Python

+Please visit the [Haven](https://github.com/codeabovelab/haven-platform/blob/master/README.md) main project for the complete installation instruction and feature list.

 License
 -------
-Copyright 2016 Code Above Lab LLC
+Copyright 2016-2017 Code Above Lab LLC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.